How to use the ladder of inference for better decisions

 3. What past experiences or beliefs do you associate with this situation?

-4. What assumptions have you made based on your past experiences or beliefs?
+4. What assumptions have you made based on those experiences?

-5. Have you drawn a conclusion about the situation?
+5. Have you drawn a conclusion?
 What is it?

 2. Work your way back down the ladder

-7. Why did I choose this course of action?
-Are there other actions I could have taken?
+1. Why did I choose this action?
+Are there alternatives?

-6. What belief led to that action?
-Was that belief backed by evidence?
+2. What belief led to that action?
+Is it backed by evidence?

-5. Why did I draw that conclusion?
-Is that conclusion backed by evidence?
+3. Why did I draw that conclusion?
+Is it supported by facts?

 4. What am I assuming?
 Are my assumptions realistic?